kampana/ng-metadata-migration/README.md

 Phase 3 - Using TS in legacy JS files

-Next Phase - Converting all to TS
+Phase 4 - Converting all to TS

+Next Phase - Bootstrapping Angular 5